jazzband/django-polymorphic/docs/advanced.rst

     base row.
 If you must delete manually, ensure you also delete the corresponding row from the base table.

+*   There will be problems if the :class:`~django.contrib.contenttypes.models.ContentType` cache becomes out of sync with the database.
+This can especially happen in tests.
+You should ensure that the cache is cleared (:meth:`~django.contrib.contenttypes.models.ContentTypeManager.clear_cache`) whenever this happens.
+In tests this happens when if :django-admin:`flush` is called by the teardown sequence in :class:`~django.test.TransactionTestCase`.

 .. old links:
     - http://code.djangoproject.com/wiki/ModelInheritance
     - http://lazypython.blogspot.com/2009/02/second-look-at-inheritance-and.html